ENJOY SNOWCAPPED PEAKS, ALPINE MEADOWS, TUMBLING WATERFALLS, AND GOLDEN ASPEN TREES.

 Along the way, we have selected the most comfortable and atmospheric hotels of the region.
 Accommodations range from our turn of the century hotel in Ouray, that reportedly hosted Presidents Theodore Roosevelt and Herbert Hoover, to our charming B&B in Crested Butte, to exquisite modern mountain accommodations in Aspen and Telluride.
 Each inn reflects the charm and character of its location and the simplicity of days past.

-We’ll enjoy dinner in the company of the group, all nights offer a dining experience away from our accommodations at one of the many fabulous local restaurants in the towns.
+We enjoy dinner in the company of the group, all nights offer a dining experience away from our accommodations at one of the many fabulous local restaurants in the towns.
 Breakfast is usually a buffet taken at your leisure.
-We’ll enjoy picnic lunches on a high pass with spectacular views or enjoyed in a scenic meadow, surrounded by tall peaks and cascading streams.
+Lunches will be a picnic either on a high pass with spectacular views or in a scenic meadow, surrounded by tall peaks and cascading streams.

 Transfer independently to Aspen, CO.
 The recommended gateways are Aspen or Grand Junction, CO.
 Settle into a superior four-star hotel located in the center of this beautiful and colorful town.
 Meet at 7:00 pm for a brief orientation, cocktails and dinner.

 Depending on the make up of the group, one or two hikes will be offered.
 Aspen has a dizzying array of options from gentle to very challenging.
 Your guides will choose appropriate itineraries to meet the needs and interests of the group.

 Transfer to a remote trailhead and hike above treeline into a pristine, high alpine environment.
 Historians will enjoy the myriad examples of nineteenth and twentieth century mining architecture that still characterize the region.
 Overnight in a welcoming and well-appointed B&B, filled with antiques and teeming with character.

 Distance: 10 miles.
 Elevation gain/loss: 3265 ft.